 The Chapel of the Cross responds to these mandates through parish education, volunteer outreach opportunities, and charitable giving on both domestic and global fronts.
 Global Mission sponsors international relationships and mission trips.

-The Chapel of the Cross also makes its building available to some 65 community and University groups at no charge.
+The Chapel of the Cross also makes its building available to some 65 community and University groups.
 We are home to the Johnson Intern Program and the Chapel of the Cross Preschool.
 We also have strong ties to St. Paul AME Church and the Episcopal Church of the Advocate.

 Current Service Projects: